Forever and for Always

-"Forever and for Always" is a song by Canadian country music singer Shania Twain and it was the third country single from her fourth studio album Up!
-(2002).
+"Forever and for Always" is a song by Canadian country music singer Shania Twain.
+The song was released as the fourth single from her fourth studio album Up!
+(2002), on April 7, 2003; it was also the third to be sent to country radio.
 The song was written by her then-husband Robert John "Mutt" Lange and Twain.
-The single was released in the United States radio on April 7, 2003.
-The video debuted on Country Music Television on April 26, 2003.
-The song was also used for Febreze: Scentstories promotion, in which Twain took part.
-In 2006, "Forever and for Always" was certified gold for 500,000 digital downloads in the U.S. by the RIAA.
+The song is about two people who fall in love as children and are still with each other even as they grow older.
+"Forever and for Always" was certified gold for 500,000 digital downloads by the Recording Industry Association of America (RIAA) in 2006.